Send the link below via email or IMCopy

 An umbrella term for people whose internal sense of their gender does not align with the sex they were assigned at birth.

-The process of changing from one gender to another.
+The process by which a transgender person strives to have their physical presentation align more closely with their identity.
 May include surgery and/or hormone therapy; changes in appearance, legal documents, and name; and the "coming out" process.

 Fear or hatred of people because of their actual or perceived gender identity and/or gender expression.